-What about my mom/dad/sibling/roommate’s car?
+What about my mom, dad, sibling, or roommate’s car?

 Usually, driving-age family members who live together should all be on the same insurance policy, making it just fine to swap cars.
 If not, they should be formally excluded from each other’s policies; importantly, a driver is generally not covered by a policy they’re excluded from, meaning you should never loan your car to someone you’ve excluded.

-What is primary vs. secondary coverage?
+What is primary vs. secondary auto insurance coverage?

-When claims get complicated, insurance companies spend time working out who is primarily responsible — that is, taking point on paying out damages — and secondarily responsible — or kicking in only when the primary coverage is exhausted.
+When claims get complicated, insurance companies spend time working out who is primarily responsible — that is, taking point on paying out damages — and secondarily responsible, or kicking in only when the primary coverage is exhausted.

-As we mentioned, if you give someone permission to drive your vehicle, your car insurance usually takes primary coverage status.
+If you give someone permission to drive your vehicle, your car insurance usually takes primary coverage status.
 If damage exceeds your coverage limits, the driver’s policy may take over as secondary.

 Am I covered if I’m using a borrowed car for business?

-Some vehicles are covered by commercial policies for business use, but it gets complicated when a car is borrowed or swapped around for a use that’s out of the ordinary, or if a personal vehicle is used for some kind of transportation service (eg, Uber, Lyft, Postmates).
 There are lots of ins and outs and exclusions when it comes to commercial use, so it’s worth doing your homework before borrowing a car in a situation like this.